gantsign/development-environment/docs/_docs/configuration.md

   autoconfig_url: 'http://wpad.example.com/wpad.dat'
 ```

-Note: in theory Gnome should be able to auto-discover the value for the
+Note: in theory GNOME should be able to auto-discover the value for the
 `autoconfig_url` using the
 [Web Proxy Auto-Discovery Protocol](https://en.wikipedia.org/wiki/Web_Proxy_Autodiscovery_Protocol);
 in practice auto-discovery is unlikely to work when you're running Linux in a